nccasia/ncc-php/book/Day-05-Laravel-framework.md

 ##1.
 About Laravel

-Laravel is a PHP Framework
+Laravel is a free and open source PHP Framework, developed by Taylor Otwell and targeted to support the development of web applications in a model-view-controller (MVC) architecture.
+Laravel includes an easy-to-understand syntax, Many different utilities support deployment into application maintenance.

 ##2.
 Learning Laravel